Visual Foresight Trees for Object Retrieval from Clutter with Nonprehensile Rearrangement: Experimental Evaluation

 The complete test case set includes \begin{enumerate*} \item the full set of $14$ test cases from \cite{xu2021efficient}, and \item $18$ hand-designed and more challenging test cases where the objects are tightly packed. \end{enumerate*} All test cases are constructed using wood blocks with different shapes, colors, and sizes.
 We set the workspace's dimensions to $44.8 \text{cm} \times 44.8 \text{cm}$.
 The size of the images is $224 \times 224$.
 Push actions have a minimum $5$cm {\em effective push distance}, defined as the end-effector's moving distance after object contact.
 Multiple planned push actions may be concatenated if they are in the same direction and each action's end location is the same as the next action's start location.
 In all scenes, the target object is roughly at the center of the scene.

 The hyperparameters for \ours are set as follows.
 The number of iterations $N_{max}= 150$.
 The discount factor $\gamma=0.8$.
 The maximum depth $D^*$ of the tree is capped at $4$.
 The terminal threshold of grasp reward $R_{gp}^* = 1.0$.
 Threshold $R_g^*$ that decides to grasp or to push is $0.8$ in the simulation experiments and $0.7$ in the real hardware experiments.
+Such thresholds can potentially be fully optimized for a production system; it is not carried out in this work as reasonably good values are easily obtained while it is prohibitively time-consuming to carry out a full-scale optimization.